Many businesses have embraced technology and computers and…

 What I’m saying here is this: being yourself is your brand.
 If you don’t make a big point of separating your life from your work, people will feel like they know you better.
 Now, I’m not saying post on social media without a filter.
 Maybe no one (clients included) needs to see a picture of you hung over after New Year’s.
 Just sayin’.

 You have skills and knowledge in your field, and you should want to use that to help people (potential customers included) make decisions and better understand what you do.
 You don’t do so with the intent to instantly turn these people into customers; you do it because it’s the right thing to do.
 What does this help look like?

 - Sharing blog posts on topics your audience cares about

 3. Relate Your Personal Experience

-Just like I’m doing in this post, when you color your advice or content with your own experiences, people connect.
+Just like I’m doing in this post, when you color your advice or are content with your own experiences, people connect.
 Writing “you should” or “do this” without any substantive proof that it works just turns people off.
 But when you speak from a place of knowing (“In my experience, this works.”), people are more willing to take that advice.

-4. Be Everywhere (You Have Time to Be)
+4. Be Everywhere (You Have Time To Be)

-I’m not suggesting you sign up for 50 social profiles and guest blog on 100 different sites.
+I’m not suggesting you sign up for 50 social profiles and guest blogs on 100 different sites.
 But expand your reach as far as is comfortable.
 Be on social, sharing your wisdom.
 Find a few sites where guest blogging makes sense to reach your audience.
 Speak at conferences, if you’re comfortable.
 Just be honest with yourself about how much you’re willing to do before you feel too spread thin.

 Don’t be shy about being personal in branding yourself.
 It will give people more to latch on to and identify with, and it will help you find new customers.